aospapp/aosp/compatibility/cdd/7_hardware-compatibility/7_2_input-devices.md

      (either mouse-like or touch).
 *    SHOULD support fully independently tracked pointers.

-If device implementations include a touchscreen (single-touch or better), they:
+If device implementations include a touchscreen (single-touch or better) on a primary Android-compatible display, they:

 *    [C-1-1] MUST report `TOUCHSCREEN_FINGER` for the [`Configuration.touchscreen`](https://developer.android.com/reference/android/content/res/Configuration.html#touchscreen)
      API field.